 Unfortunately, it seems like nearly every treatment program out there wants to put you in a group to talk about issues you’ve been avoiding for a long time.
 At first, group therapy may be a complete breaking point for you.
 After all, you don’t need complete strangers learning about your life and struggles.

 Before You Say No…

 But before you say no, you should consider the benefits of group therapy.
 While it may be daunting, group therapy benefits everyone who participates—particularly those struggling with issues like addiction and co-occurring disorders like depression, anxiety and PTSD.

 Group Therapy Helps You Identify the Shared Struggle

 When you’re trying to heal from the disease of addiction, you might experience feelings of isolation.
 Group therapy exposes you to people who are going through the same things you are.

 You don’t have to feel like you’re alone.
 Those around you can identify with the cravings, guilt, shame, anger, sadness and other intense experiences you’re having.
 Your combined perspectives can open up new ways to deal with these feelings and recover.

 Group Therapy Offers Shoulders to Lean On

-For those who are also dealing with dual diagnosis issues like anxiety, depression or PTSD, it’s especially important to have peers you can lean on for stability, guidance and support.
-The benefits of group counseling can help you recover on multiple fronts.
+For those who are also dealing with dual diagnosis disorder like anxiety, depression, complex trauma, or PTSD, it’s especially important to have peers you can lean on for stability, guidance and support.
+These are some of the advantages of group counseling that can help you recover on multiple fronts.